learn-co-curriculum/dsc-pandas-eda-lab/README.md

 # Comment:

-Skewed distribution; most houses in this sample are quiet close to the employment centers, few far
+Skewed distribution; most houses in this sample are quite close to the employment centers, few far

 ```python